pineunity/apmec/doc/source/contributor/api/mano_api.rst

         ]
     }

-**POST /v1.0/vnfs**
+**POST /v1.0/meas**

-Create vnf - Create a vnf based on the mead template id.
+Create mea - Create a mea based on the mead template id.

 ::